Platypus II

 - 300 % negative mentions

 The game's story is criticized for its lack of coherence and context, leaving players feeling disoriented, particularly in world 5.
-Additionally, technical issues, such as sound being heard only from one side, further detract from the overall narrative experience.
+Reviewers note that the absence of a clear narrative or lore detracts from the overall experience, contributing to a sense of confusion akin to a "fever dream."
+Additionally, technical issues with sound further complicate the storytelling experience.

 “I played both versions, and I would say that this game lacks a storyline or lore, as well as any context regarding what, when, or why things are happening.
 Everything feels like a fever dream, especially in World 5.
 Not only does it lack a coherent story, but the sounds are only heard from one side, and I couldn't find a solution until I realized it was a game issue.”